SondreHauk/TTK4145-Sanntid/README.md

 ## Improve obstruction robustness
 As per now, when an elevator is obstructed, the primary reassigns its hall orders after `T_OBSTRUCTED_PIRMARY = 3 sec`.
 The elevator however, waits `T_OBSTRUCTED_LOCAL = 4 sec` before it deletes its hall orders.
 Alas, there is a time buffer of one second where the primary can reassign the orders before they are deleted.
 This is not very robust.
 If the delay between the obstruction event and the primarys detection of it is longer than one second, the active hall orders will be deleted before they are reassigned and thus permanently lost.
 This is bad.
 However, the corresponding hall lights will also turn off, and it is reasonable to expect that a client would push the hall button again, thus making a new hall request.

+## Improve motor stop robustness
+When the primary is noticed about an elevator motorstop, it reasigns the elevators hallorders.
+To avoid redundancy, the hall orders of the elevator with a motor stop is deleted.
+The crucial part here is that the primary must reassign the orders *before* they are deleted from the elevator.
+If not, the orders are lost.
+As per now, in the event of a motorstop, the elevator state is sent consecutively ten times to the primary, before its orders are deleted.
+This improves packet loss robustness, but it will at some point fail.
+The fix is to implement ackowlegdement logic such that the elevator never deletes its hall orders before the primary is noticed about the motor stop and reassigns the orders.

 ## Reduce the transmission of unecessary overhead
 As the worldview struct grew larger, the transmitter `bufSize` was increased to `4096` bytes instead of the initial `1024` bytes.
 This increase is probably not necessary.
 In stead the size of the worldview could be more dynamic, redusing unecessary overhead e.g. like an empty 4 x 4 matrix containing no orders.